ansible-actions/ansible-lint-action/README.md

       You can define a required ansible role here.
       They will be installed using ansible-galaxy role install <YourInput>.
     required: false
+  python_dependency:
+    description: |
+      Install a Python Package using pip
+      They will be installed using pip install <YourInput>.
+    required: false
 ```

 ## Example Setup